bonigarcia/webdrivermanager/README.md

 In order to resolve the driver version for a given browser, first WebDriverManager try to find out the version of that browser.
 This mechanism depends on the browser (Chrome, Firefox, etc) and the platform (Linux, Windows, Mac).
 For instance, for Chrome in Linux, the command ``google-chrome --version`` is executed in the shell.

 Moreover in order to improve the performance of WebDriverManager, as of version 3.1.0, resolved driver versions for browsers are stored persistently as Java preferences.
 The validity of this relationship (browser version and driver version) stored as preferences is linked to a *time-to-live* (ttl).
-By default, this value is 3600 seconds.
+By default, this value is 86400 seconds (i.e. 1 day).

 ### WebDriverManager API